25 years in industry,25 years as teacherand researcher

 In the light of recent corporate scandals company failure is usually explained based on agency theory, leading to the conclusion that corporate boards and regulators must use agency theory to control management better.
 The authors use institutional theory to problematize this advice.
 We identify the role of accounting as to give predictability, hence preventing company failure.
 But this predictability can be questioned; it implies stability.
 Albeit partly with circumstantial evidence, we question this stability with factors making the conditions for management’s decision-making volatile, as explained by antecedents, and leading to unmanageable entities.
 The implications of this volatility have consequences for corporate governance and question the going-concern assumption, the basis of accounting.
 Hence, from the dominant explanations that corrupt management, or management with different interests than the principal, leads to company failure, we evolve another chain of cause and effect: volatility, with company failure as a result.
 It is argued that traditional accounting rituals are unsuitable for many companies.
 The paper indicates a need for de-institutionalization and reconsidering of accounting practices, and thus particularly the assumption of going concern.

-This is a conceptual paper giving a fundamental critique of knowledge management, as conceptualized by Nonaka and colleagues, by a critical reading of Polanyi inspired by the Russian psychologist Vygotsky and the US engineering professor Ferguson.
+This is a conceptual paper, accepted in 2017, giving a fundamental critique of knowledge management, as conceptualized by Nonaka and colleagues, by a critical reading of Polanyi inspired by the Russian psychologist Vygotsky and the US engineering professor Ferguson.
 The findings are that the externalization of tacit knowing is much more complex and less prone to “management” than suggested in extant literature.
 In creating knowledge from such tacit knowing the community pf practice is identified as crucial.

 In his groundbreaking work Sources of Innovation, Eric von Hippel discussed from where in (and out of) the value-chain innovations came in different industries: the customer, the manufacturer, the supplier, or third-party innovator (universities, research laboratories, etc.).
 The world has changed, and new phenomena have become apparent.
 This article is a conceptual paper that discusses these new phenomena and presents a tentative updated pheno-typology of the sources of innovation, adding six to von Hippel’s original four.
 To build these phenotypes it draws heavily on Kaulio (1998), Borrus and Zysman (1997), and Hart & Kim (2002).As principal take-away, the consequences for knowledge production and transfer are discussed for each of the 10 phenotypes, in comparison to the in-house, non-open innovation, default phenotype.